Steven2110/TestKodeIntern/README.md

-# TestKodaIntern
+# TestKodeIntern
-Test for internship with KODA
+Test for internship with KODE